RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 - **Loan Num**: Enter the associated Loan number if the request originated from a Loan Request or if it triggers a Loan Request.
 - **Their Num**: Enter the other institute’s reference number, if known.
 - **Legacy Number**: This is read only and provides the BG-BASE number for the Desiderata record.
 - **Remarks**: This holds the Remarks for the whole Destructive Sampling record.
 You can enter any additional information or notes relating to the destructive sampling request.
-This field may be used as part of the report to be sent to the Requestor.
+This field may be used as part of the report to be sent to the Requester.
 - **Internal Misc**: This can be used to help with the management process of the request and notes in here do not have to be retained.
-This would not be included in any report to the Requestor.
+This would not be included in any report to the Requester.

 - **Destructive Sampling Agents**: Enter the following information if known:
   - Herbarium making request: Agent = Herbarium; Role = Herbarium